 Employing a modular approach to design and construction, the SherpTek truck bed is different in many ways from the truck beds, trays, and service bodies being made by other companies.
 Every SherpTek truck bed comes standard with a cab guard, DOT taillights, a fuel fill, a secondary fluid fill, attractive edging on the rear and sides, and cab guard lighting.
 But truck camper owners, like us, opt for additional goodies that transform a basic slide-in truck camper into a more capable overlanding rig.
 These options include marine decking, SherpTek’s hinged flanks, truck camper alignment brackets and D-ring tie-downs as well as front and rear under-bed storage boxes, removable wheel wells, and mud flaps.
 We also opted for a SherpTek rear bumper outfitted with tow hooks and the OEM rear camera.
 The rear bumper looks fantastic and integrates rather nicely with the truck bed.

-The strength of the SherpTek system is another plus, but don’t expect miracles when it comes to payload.
+The hauling capacity of the SherpTek system is another plus, but don’t expect miracles when it comes to payload.
 “Our beds are over-engineered,” Ryan explains, “but they can’t increase the payload rating of the truck.
 The way we allow our customers to carry heavier campers, is by keeping the weight of our system down because a heavier bed means less payload.
 I can tell you it will take anything you throw at it, but at the end of the day, you have to follow the rules and the payload rating of the truck.
 We engineer our beds to meet the highest payload rating of each truck.”

 So what things, in particular, drew us to SherpTek and not some other truck bed company?
-First and foremost, we like the stylish flanks—which are a SherpTek trademark—and the amount of storage each flank area provides (about 26 cubic feet each).
+First and foremost, we like the stylish flanks—which are a SherpTek trademark—and the amount of storage the above-bed flanks provides (about 26 cubic feet total each).
 This vented storage is great for water, fuel, additional batteries, food, collapsible furniture, and outdoor gear like fishing poles and awnings.
 There’s even enough room for a 12 volt refrigerator-freezer and/or an icebox to store fish.
 The fold-down flanks, of course, double as terrific tables while camping.
 We also like SherpTek’s alignment brackets, which prevent the truck camper from sliding and shifting around in the bed, the removable wheel wells that allow the wheels to fully articulate off-road, and the hidden tie-down system.
 These improvements will make future off-road excursions so much more enjoyable and trouble-free.

 So how much does our SherpTek truck bed weigh?
 Only 422 pounds.
 What’s nice is that this is 3 pounds lighter than the 2013 Ram 3500 OEM bed, which weighs 365 pounds without the 60-pound tailgate and 425 with.
 Staying within the OEM bed weight was very important to us in order to preserve precious payload.
 Who would’ve thought we could get everything we wanted, including four under-body storage compartments, for only 422 pounds?
 We didn’t think Ryan and his crew could do it, but they did.